-1. To promote a healthy and fulfilling lifestyle by developing self-motivation to take part in physical activity outside school and to promote the importance of a healthy and balanced diet:

-- Develop a positive attitude and interest in a wide range of physical activities. - Promote successful and inspiring athletes such as Jess Clarke through Active Kids. - Raise awareness of issues regarding Health-Related Fitness with PE and other subjects. - Raise awareness of the potential dangers of obesity and provide knowledge of health and fitness as well as safety

-2. To provide equal opportunities for all children to access a broad and balanced curriculum that provides the opportunity to be physically confident:

-- Provide a detailed coverage and range subjects. - Ensure SEND and PPG children access competitions. (register is taken) - Offer activities, skills and sports links that are progressive through each year group. - Differentiate through assessment and identification of each child's strengths and challenges. - Adaptive teaching and competitions.
+- 1. To promote a healthy and fulfilling lifestyle by developing self-motivation to take part in physical activity outside school and to promote the importance of a healthy and balanced diet: - Develop a positive attitude and interest in a wide range of physical activities - Promote successful and inspiring athletes - Raise awareness of issues regarding Health-Related Fitness with PE and other subjects. - · Raise awareness of the potential dangers of obesity and provide knowledge of health and fitness as well as safety - 2.
+To provide equal opportunities for all children to access a broad and balanced curriculum that provides the opportunity to be physically confident: - Provide a detailed coverage and range subjects. - Offer activities, skills and sports links that are progressive through each year group. - Differentiate through assessment and identification of each child's strengths and challenges. - Adaptive teaching and competitions. - 3.
+To contribute to the physical, intellectual, and social development of each child:

-3. To contribute to the physical, intellectual, and social development of each child: size, strength, fitness, speed, gross and fine motor skills
+size, strength, fitness, speed, gross and fine motor skills

-- Aesthetic appreciation and the understanding of Dance and Gymnastics. - Knowledge of a broad range of different activities or sports. - Co-operate in groups as part of a team, playing to rules and mixing with children from other schools while showing a good level of sportsmanship. - Knowledge of rules, strategies, and tactics as well as healthy participation.

-4. To inspire success by providing opportunities for all children to achieve their full potential through curricular and extra-curricular activities:

-- Active breakfast, lunch and after school clubs. - Targeted clubs at least active, PPG or SEND children. - Sports leader led activities. - Change for life clubs and multi skills clubs. - Trained industry professionals providing specialist experiences.
-Shropshire Cricket/Chance to shine - Adaptative teaching - Wide range of competitions aimed to inspire and engage.

-5. To provide opportunities to participate in competitive sport, e.g.
+- Aesthetic appreciation and the understanding of Dance and Gymnastics. - Knowledge of a broad range of different activities or sports. - Co-operate in groups as part of a team, playing to rules and mixing with children from other schools while showing a good level of sportsmanship. - Knowledge of rules, strategies, and tactics as well as healthy participation. - 4.
+To inspire success by providing opportunities for all children to achieve their full potential through curricular and extra-curricular activities: - Active breakfast, lunch and after school clubs. - Sports leader led activities - Enrichment Wednesdays - Change for life clubs and multi skills clubs. - Trained industry professionals providing specialist experiences. - · Adaptative teaching - Wide range of competitions aimed to inspire and engage. - 5.
+To provide opportunities to participate in competitive sport, e.g. - PE lessons, Inter-house, football, basketball, Sports Day, orienteering day, daily mile, race for life and the Alex Mile. - Through our membership to the TWSSP, we have the opportunity to enter a variety of competitions across the whole school throughout the whole year.

-- PE lessons

-- Inter-house competitions each half term, football, basketball

-- Sports Day

-- orienteering day

-- School Games Mark Gold (5 years)

-- Alex Mile.

-- Through our membership to the TWSSP, we have the opportunity to enter a variety of competitions across the whole school throughout the whole year.